Lexington White Collar Crimes Lawyer

 A conviction for a white collar crime can result in harsh penalties, including high fines and long terms of imprisonment.
 Depending on the severity of accusations, white-collar crime cases involve possible grand jury investigations and high-profile prosecutors ready to fight against you.
 In order to minimize the potential consequences of your arrest, you’ll need a skilled and reputable white collar crime lawyer in Lexington to represent you.

-With Suhre & Associates, LLC, in your corner, you can rest assured that your future is in good hands.
+With Suhre & Associates DUI and Criminal Defense Lawyers, in your corner, you can rest assured that your future is in good hands.
 Our skilled team of attorneys will:

 • Review the charges against you and assess the strength (or lack thereof) of the evidence that’s being used against you